janbjorge/pgqueuer/README.md

 ### Installation

-To install pgqueuer, simply install with pip the following command:
+To install PGQueuer, simply install with pip the following command:

 ```bash
 pip install pgqueuer